ProjectiveGeometry/ProjectiveGeometry/README.md

 How to install
 ==============

 To use this library, first you need to install Coq.
-This project also requires the Containers library to compile : https://github.com/coq-contribs/containers
+This project also requires the Containers library to compile : https://github.com/coq-contribs/containers.
-We tested the development using Coq version 8.4pl6, 8.5pl3 and 8.6.
+We tested the development using Coq version 8.4.dev, 8.5.dev and 8.6.dev.
 The <=8.3 versions are not supported.
+The library has not been tested on newer versions since the opam coq-containers package is limited to version 8.6.dev.
 Then download and unpack the files, it will create a ProjectiveGeometry directory.
 In this directory, type ./configure.sh and make to compile the files, it will create some .vo files.